rashmi2800/M2-EmbSys/Project/1_Requirements/README.md

  - Distance measurement is limited.

  ### Opportunities
- - Everyone uses it in their daily lives
+ - Everyone can use it in their daily lives
  -This benefit means that water level monitoring is commonly used in some of the following applications:
 - Flood monitoring
 - River level monitoring and many more